nmajor/coder-phoenix-dotfiles/agent-os/profiles/default/workflows/specification/research-spec.md

 - Existing models or controllers with similar functionality

 Please provide file/folder paths or names of these features if they exist.

-**Existing Tests That May Need Updating:**
-Are there existing tests that could break when this new functionality is introduced?
-For example:
-- If adding a new required field, it could be missing from test data or fixtures
-- Removing a field, existing tests might include it in data or fixtures
-- Integration tests might expect the old way of doing things

-Please provide file/folder paths or name of these tests if they exist, don't try to be comprehensive, don't worry about false positives or false negatives

 **Visual Assets Request:**
 Do you have any design mockups, wireframes, or screenshots that could help guide the development?